 One of the best times to visit Ireland is during the summer.
 You’ll enjoy warmer weather, ranging between 13°C and 18°C (55°F-64°F) and longer daylight hours to take advantage of all the summer activities, festivals, and attractions.

-Ireland is truly booming during that time of year, offering you plenty to do and see.
+Ireland is truly booming at this time of year, offering you plenty to do and see.

 If you want to visit the remote Aran Islands or even Skellig Michael, the summer is the time to plan your visit.
 Boating trips are often only available during the high season, and are always dependent on weather and sea conditions.